ShanHuang-ec/shanhuang-ec.github.io/index.md

 ---

-I am a PhD candidate in Economics at the [DIW Berlin Graduate Center] in the Department of Firms and Markets and at the [Berlin School of Economics].
+I am a PhD candidate in Economics in the Department of Firms and Markets at the [DIW Berlin Graduate Center] and at the [Berlin School of Economics].

-My primary field of interest is in empirical health economics.
-I am particularly interested in the intersections of health economics with the digital economy, behavioral economics, and empirical industrial organization.
+My research interests are in health economics and applied microeconometrics.
+I am particularly interested in the intersections of health economics with behavioral economics, the digital economy, and empirical industrial organization.
 I currently work on topics related to physician behavior and antibiotic prescribing and resistance.

 I am also affiliated with the [University of Copenhagen] and [BCCP Berlin].